AliBasicCoder/fs-pro/README.md

 - you could add or overwrite any method you like on any class you like via plugins see [how to create plugins](#Creating%20plugins) and [addPlugin](https://fs-pro-docs.herokuapp.com/modules/_src_pluginadder_.html#addplugin)

 ## plugins

+if you want to add your plugin here please post an issue on our [github](https://github.com/AliBasicCoder/fs-pro/issues)

 - [xml-fpl-plugin](https://www.npmjs.com/package/xml-fpl-plugin)
   a plugin that adds .xml() method that parses xml to js objects